Location of Rip Fence on a Table Saw or Band Saw:

 Several years later, when reviving an old 36" bandsaw, I made the same mistake when I built my own rip fence for that machine.

-The whole reason for obtaining that band saw was for resawing boards as wide as a foot or more down to as thin as 1/4" or less, so the bowing or springing issue was/is important.
+The whole reason for obtaining that band saw was for resawing boards as wide as a foot or more down to as thin as 1/4" or less,

 So, after realizing that what I thought was "blade drift" was really being caused by stresses in the boards,